 “IN GOD WE TRUST” – SPECIAL FRONTIER FORCE TRUSTS PRESIDENT EISENHOWER

 On July 30, 1956, US President Eisenhower signs “In God We Trust” into Law.
-Same year, President Eisenhower initiated action in support of Tibetan Resistance Movement which contributed to creation of Special Frontier Force during presidency of John F. Kennedy.
+The same year, President Eisenhower initiated action in support of the Tibetan Resistance Movement which contributed to the creation of Special Frontier Force during the presidency of John F. Kennedy.

 President Eisenhower signs “In God We Trust” into law On this day in 1956, two years after pushing to have the phrase “under God” inserted into the pledge of allegiance, President Dwight D. Eisenhower signs a law officially declaring “In God We Trust” to be the nation’s official motto.
 The law, P.L.
 84-140, also mandated that the phrase be printed on all American paper currency.
 The phrase had been placed on U.S. coins since the Civil War when, according to the historical association of the United States Treasury, religious sentiment reached a peak.
 Eisenhower’s treasury secretary, George Humphrey, had suggested adding the phrase to paper currency as well.

 Although some historical accounts claim Eisenhower was raised a Jehovah’s Witness, most presidential scholars now believe his family was Mennonite.
 Either way, Eisenhower abandoned his family’s religion before entering the Army and took the unusual step of being baptized relatively late in his adult life as a Presbyterian.
 The baptism took place in 1953, barely a year into his first term as president.